ys-zhang/obsidian-vault-research/ReadingNotes/Implementing Functional Languages a Tutorial.md

 >
 > Usually the answer to question 1 is Yes; and, built-in primitive applications are reducible iff any of the arguments are reducible.
 >
-> The reason of the difference is that these built-in primitives shall be evaluated at runtime not the compiler.
-> The compiler even do not know how to evaluate them since we may targets a different platform.
+> The reason of the difference is that these built-in primitives shall be evaluated at runtime; sometimes the compiler even do not know how to evaluate them since we may targets a different platform.
 > It’s the same case for symbols in dynamic loaded modules and FFI.

 ## Unwinding the spine to ﬁnd the next redex